Available in real-time and big data analytics.

 Considerations and limitations

-- Input layers can be point, line, or area features, and both must be the same feature type.
+- Input layers can be point, line, or area features, and must be the same feature type.

 - When merging fields with the same name but different nullable values (nullable can be true or false), the resulting field will be nullable.